//

 Slithers of tight, perfectly manicured fescue cut through the sandy wasteland, its lumps, bumps and hollows presented in all their glory – the perfect collision.
 At first sight it was obvious Tara Iti was truly something remarkable – a wild landscape perfectly tamed.

 Strolling through the property, I was struck by the dress code, or lack thereof.
 My host made it clear that he enquired upon joining and was told he would be allowed to play without shoes if he so desired.
 This was a country club disguised as a beach club.
 Tara Iti Golf Club was not, however, a place without rules.
-In fact there is a single rule which governs the entire property- ‘no dickheads’ – maybe Tara Iti’s Kiwi ethos was shining through after all.
+There is a single rule which governs the entire property: “no dickheads” – maybe Tara Iti’s Kiwi ethos was shining through after all.

 The par-3 15th hole at Tara Iti.
 Credit: Ricky Robinson

 What of the golf course?
-Golf Digest Magazine has ranked it as high as 2nd in the world despite its tender age – it only opened in 2015.
+Golf Digest Magazine has ranked Tara Iti as high as No. 2 in the world, despite its tender age.
 Despite this, my expectations were completely blown out of the water.
 From afar, the course is visually breathtaking without appearing too overwhelming or difficult.
 Although undulating, the land looks relatively flat, hazards don’t look too punishing and the course stretches out in front of you.
 Looks can be deceiving, though.

 The magic of Tom Doak’s Tara Iti lies in its ability to maximise its subtleties, every mound and hollow serving its purpose, every angle providing a strategic challenge and every hole serving a smile.
 As I floated tee to green, over the fescue and through the dunes it became clear to me there were absolutely no weak holes.
 None.
 What there was, was ample variety to ensure holes didn’t melt into one other.
 Each stood alone from the next, presenting a different test and an individual journey.